-At our request, the underwriters have reserved for sale, at the initial public offering price, up to 5% of the shares offered by this prospectus for sale to certain of our directors, officers, employees, business associates and related persons through a reserved share program.
-If these persons purchase reserved shares, this will reduce the number of shares available for sale to the general public.
-Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.
+Certain of our directors, officers, employees, business associates and related persons have agreed to purchase approximately 5% of the shares of our common stock in this offering at the initial public offering price in a reserved share program.
 Any shares sold in the reserved share program to our directors, executive officers or stockholders who have entered into lock-up agreements described below shall be subject to the provisions of such lock-up agreements.
 Other participants in the reserved share program shall be subject to substantially similar lock-up provisions with respect to any shares sold to them pursuant to the reserved share program.